open-mmlab/mmselfsup/projects/maskfeat_video/README.md

 Author: @fangyixiao18

-This is the implementation of MaskFeat with video dataset, like `Kinetics400`.
+This is the implementation of **MaskFeat** with video dataset, like Kinetics400.

 ## Usage